Virus dead in nursing homes are often its uncounted victims

 The three countries together make up around a third of the global pandemic’s confirmed cases, and the lack of testing leaves hundreds, potentially thousands, of victims of the disease uncounted as health authorities try to trace its path, The Associated Press has found.

-The heavy dependency upon hospitals to count coronavirus fatalities poses particular problems for evaluating its spread among the oldest citizens.
+The heavy dependency upon hospitals to count coronavirus fatalities poses particular problems for evaluating the disease’s spread among the oldest citizens.
 Hospitals are increasingly reluctant to admit elderly coronavirus patients judged to have little chance of successful treatment.

 Indications are they have paid a steep toll in anonymity.
 In France, the two regions hit earliest by the pandemic reported an over 30% increase in the number of deaths from March 1-16 compared to the previous year, according to the national statistics agency, which released the figures for the Haut-Rhin and southern Corsica regions late last week.
 Spain and Italy have not yet released initial death statistics for the month.